Teradata/developer-resources/docs/explore-and-analyze-data/create-first-project.md

 Or learn about the [magic commands](/docs/explore-and-analyze-data/magic-commands.md) specific to AI Unlimited.
 :::

+1. Connect to JupyterLab, open a notebook, and select the AI Unlimited kernel.

-1. Connect to the manager.
+2. Connect to the manager.
     ```bash
     %workspaces_config host=<ip_or_hostname>, apikey=<API_Key>, withtls=T
     ```

-2. Create the project.
+3. Create the project.
     ```bash
     %project_create project=<Project_Name>, env=<Cloud_Service_Provider>
     ```

-3. Create an object store authorization to store the cloud service provider credentials.
+4. Create an object store authorization to store the cloud service provider credentials.

     Replace `ACCESS_KEY_ID`, `SECRET_ACCESS_KEY`, and `REGION` with your values.